 - AVISP is responsible for the installation and maintenance of exterior equipment at the site; including transmitting equipment (radios and/or dishes), mounts, arms, tower pieces.
 Customer must provide an electrical source for equipment.

 - AVISP is responsible to run and install AVISP-provided exterior cable to the point of entry.
 AVISP is not responsible to damage to the cable (cutting, burning, slicing, wildlife, rodents, etc.) after successfully installing.

 - AVISP provides one (1) router at time of installation.
-It is customer responsibility to replace said router if it fails or another is desired.
+Customer network/wifi personal equipment is to plug in behind the AVISP router.